zwap-in/sqs-mega-python/README.md

 ### How it works

-A `mega.aws.sqs.SqsListener` object listens to messages from a SQS queue and dispatches them to registered subscribers, in an endless long-polling loop.
+A `mega.aws.sqs.subscribe.SqsListener` object listens to messages from a SQS queue and dispatches them to registered subscribers, in an endless long-polling loop.
 Subscribers declare pattern-matching rules to determine which messages they are interested about.
 If a message is matched by a subscriber, the listener will forward the message to it.
 A message will be forwarded to all subscribers that match it, and the same message may be consumed by many subscribers.

 After a message is consumed by all interested subscribers, it is deleted from the queue.
 However, a message may remain in the queue and redelivered later in case of transient errors or explicit retries.